 Rich Feature Set

 The handset is comprised of 22 channels for excellent communication.
 Its radio can transmit to roughly 16 miles without obstructions.
 Together with that, is a confirming tone, keypad tone not to mention auto-squelch.
-Generally, the walkie-talkie works well indoors and outdoors.
+Generally, this device works well indoors and outdoors.